Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 git clone https://github.com/Reed-CompBio/spras.git
 ```

-When you're ready to run SPRAS as an HTCondor workflow, navigate to the `spras/docker-wrappers/SPRAS` directory and run `condor_submit spras.sub`.
-This will
+When you're ready to run SPRAS as an HTCondor workflow, navigate to the `spras/docker-wrappers/SPRAS` directory and create the `logs/` directory.
+Then run
-submit SPRAS to HTCondor as a single job with as many cores as indicated by the `request_cpus` line in `spras.sub`, using `example_config.yaml` as the
+`condor_submit spras.sub`, which will submit SPRAS to HTCondor as a single job with as many cores as indicated by the `NUM_PROCS` line in `spras.sub`, using
-SPRAS configuration file.
-Note that you can alter the configuration file to test various workflows, but you should leave `unpack_singularity = true`,
+the value of `EXAMPLE_CONFIG` as the SPRAS configuration file.
+Note that you can alter the configuration file to test various workflows, but you should leave
-or it is likely the job will be unsuccessful.
-By default, the `example_config.yaml` runs everything except for `cytoscape`, which appears to fail periodically
+`unpack_singularity = true`, or it is likely the job will be unsuccessful.
+By default, the `example_config.yaml` runs everything except for `cytoscape`, which
-in HTCondor.
+appears to fail periodically in HTCondor.

 To monitor the state of the job, you can run `condor_q` for a snapshot of how the job is doing, or you can run `condor_watch_q` if you want realtime updates.
 Upon completion, the `output` directory from the workflow should be returned as `spras/docker-wrappers/SPRAS/output`, along with several files containing the
-workflow's logging information (anything that matches `spras_*` and ending in `.out`, `.err`, or `.log`).
-If the job was unsuccessful, these files should contain
+workflow's logging information (anything that matches `logs/spras_*` and ending in `.out`, `.err`, or `.log`).
+If the job was unsuccessful, these files should
-useful debugging clues about what may have gone wrong.
+contain useful debugging clues about what may have gone wrong.

 **Note**: If you want to run the workflow with a different version of SPRAS, or one that contains development updates you've made, rebuild this image against
 the version of SPRAS you want to test, and push the image to your image repository.
 To use that container in the workflow, change the `container_image` line of